Plain Language

 Recurring charges disclosed prominently

 Auto-renewals must be called out before signup — not buried in footnotes.
-The renewal date, amount, and cancellation window must all be visible.
+The renewal date, charge frequency, cancellation deadline, and what happens after free trials must all be visible before consent.

 All costs disclosed upfront, no surprises

-Every fee — including processing, platform, and convenience charges — must appear before the payment step.
+Every material cost — including processing, platform, convenience, subscription, and renewal charges — must appear before the signup or payment step.
 Post-purchase reveals automatically fail.

 Users can remove their account and data